NishiyaKN/obsidian/100 AI Prompts/Japanese Vocab+.md

 ```
 > Note that the meaning of the word all start with lower case, and are separated by commas.
 The nuance explanation is between parenthesis and starts with lower case.
 These are important to match the consistency.
 > If there are different meanings for the same word, create a block for each meaning.
+4. When I ask about a specific grammar point:
+	* Create an Anki block just like if where a vocabulary card
+		* The only difference is that you should add to the grammar specification on the beginning of the card any context needed: use standard Japanese learner abbreviations to define connection rules (Setsuzoku): denote Verbs as V-ru (dictionary), V-nai, V-te, V-ta, V-masu (pre-masu stem), or V-vol; denote Adjectives as Adj-i and Adj-na; and denote Nouns as N. Connect elements with a + symbol (e.g., V-te + います).
+Be explicit about suffixes and particles: if a Na-adjective requires 'na' or 'ni', write Adj-na + な or Adj-na + に; if an i-Adjective drops its final 'i', write Adj-i (stem) + [suffix].
+For Nouns, specify necessary copulas or particles (e.g., N + の, N + である).
+If a particle is optional, enclose it in parentheses (e.g., V-ru + (の) + なら).
 **General Rule: keep your initial explanations clear and concise.
 I will ask for more details if a particular point is confusing.**